 Task 2.5 Leader

-Prof. Dr. Marino Bonaiuto is Director of CIRPA – the Interuniversity Research Centre in Environmental Psychology – as well as the President of the Master in Psychology of communication and marketing, at Sapienza Università di Roma, Rome, Italy.
+Prof. Dr. Marino Bonaiuto is Director of CIRPA – the Interuniversity Research Centre in Environmental Psychology – as well as the President of the Master in Psychology of Communication and Marketing, at Sapienza Università di Roma, Rome, Italy.
 His interests in environmental psychology focus on both how environmental features affects people, and viceversa how people behaviour impacts the environment.
 These topics cover issues regarding both mitigation and adaptation within people-environment dynamics.
 He received his PhD in Social and developmental psychology at Sapienza Università di Roma; Marino then worked at the University of Surrey (Guildford, UK) and then came back to Sapienza Università di Roma where he has spent most of his academic career.
 Additionally, he worked as a consultant for companies (National SME and Multinational groups), as well as within projects for local, regional, national or supranational Institutions, on topics dealing with HR, communication, sustainability.
 Since 2018 he has been awarded the status of IAAP (International Association of Applied Psychology) Fellow for Environmental Psychology.

 Ms. Federica Dessi

 Task 2.5 Collaborator

-Ms Federica Dessi holds a Masters degree in the Psychology of Communication and Marketing, from Sapienza University of Rome.
+Ms Federica Dessi holds a Masters degree in Psychology of Communication and Marketing, from Sapienza University of Rome.
 She is currently a PhD student at the Department of Psychology of Development and Socialization Processes, Sapienza University of Rome (Italy): she investigates sustainable behaviours related to the social acceptance of sustainable technologies.
-She collaborates at CIRPA – the Interuniversity Research Center in Environmental Psychology: she is involved in activities related to the EC H2020 project ABC-Salt, specifically for Task 2.5 (sdocio-economic evaluation on the acceptance of biomass conversion in molten salts) under the supervision of Prof. Marino Bonaiuto.
+She collaborates at CIRPA – the Interuniversity Research Center in Environmental Psychology: she is involved in activities related to the EC H2020 project ABC-Salt, specifically for Task 2.5 (socio-economic evaluation on the acceptance of biomass conversion in molten salts) under the supervision of Prof. Marino Bonaiuto.